bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-A.md

 ### 3.2 Namespace Mapping

 > This section should specify how compliant libraries should expose
-> their root namespace->directory mapping.
+> their base namespace->directory mapping.
 There are various options for this,
 > such as a `namespace.php`, `namespace.json` or `namespace.yaml` file in the
 > library's root directory.
 >